Legally reviewed by:

 Cycling is a growing sport and means of transportation in major California cities.
-Besides saving gas costs, bicyclists also contribute to efforts to reduce the effect of greenhouse gasses.
+Besides saving gas costs, bicyclists also contribute to efforts to reduce the effect of greenhouse gasses and the number of car accidents.
 Also, it’s easier to find a place to park a bike than a car in congested cities.

 However, there is usually a constant threat to bikers by reckless drivers in California cities due to many drivers not seeing bicyclists.
 Some of these negligent behaviors by drivers lead to devastating accidents.
 But does this mean that it’s always the car driver in the wrong when there is a collision with a bicycle and a car?
 Can bicyclists be responsible for causing a car accident?
 Working with a personal injury lawyer, like those at Setareh Law, can help you figure out if you may have been liable.
 We will also protect your rights every step of the way.

-In most instances, cyclists have to follow the same traffic rules as motorists.
+In most instances, cyclists have to follow the same traffic rules as motorists, as outlined in California bicycle laws.
 It’s expected that riders, just like drivers, obey these rules to prevent accidents.
 This is called duty of care.
 Additionally, side-of-road laws are put in place to reduce the likelihood of a collision.
 These laws include:

 • Cyclists moving slower than the traffic must ride on the right side of the road as much as possible

-• Bikers must ride in the matching direction as the traffic
+• Bikers must ride in the same direction as the traffic

 • If there is a bike lane, the bicyclist should use it